latest nhpb_banner 1__compressed

 Assistance programs Tulsa County.

-The Tulsa DHS (Department of Human Services) processes applications for the Oklahoma Low Income Home Energy Assistance Program (LIHEAP).
+The Tulsa DHS (Department of Human Services) processes applications for government benefits, including EBT, the Oklahoma Low Income Home Energy Assistance Program (LIHEAP), TANF and more.
 This will provide residents with grants for winter heating or summer cooling bills.
 Or get funds for energy crisis, and/or weatherization services and other energy-related home repair assistance to qualified low to moderate income households in the area.

-• Weatherization assistance will help families reduce their energy bills, as the assistance program will install, for free, upgrades to peoples home, such as insulation, new windows, caulking, and more.
+• Weatherization assistance will help families reduce their energy bills, with a focus on senior citizens over the age of 50 and disabled adults.
+The assistance program will install, for free, upgrades to peoples home, such as insulation, new windows, caulking, and more.
 LIHEAP will provide people with cash grants that can be used to pay utility bills.

 For more information, low income families can inquire at their local Human Services Center in Tulsa.
 If a resident needs to know the location that services their area, the phone number is 1-866-411-1877.
 Or Read more on Oklahoma LIHEAP.

-Day Center for the Homeless runs the homeless prevention and rapid rehousing program.
-The program offers financial assistance and grants for people who are imminent risk of being evicted and losing their home.
+Day Center for the Homeless helps adults, veterans, teens and others.
+The charity runs the homeless prevention and rapid rehousing program.
+There is also shelter and transitional housing.
+The program offers financial assistance and grant money for people who are imminent risk of being evicted and losing their home.
+The location is 415 W Archer St, Tulsa, OK 74103.
 There are other resources in Tulsa OK for low income tenants too.
 Call (918) 556-6444 or (918) 583-5588

-Catholic Charity - Low income, seniors, disabled, and the working poor can receive help from several different programs that are offered.
+Catholic Charities of Tulsa - Low income, seniors, disabled, and the working poor can receive help from several different programs that are offered.
+They also help immigrants and women facing DV.
 A high level summary of them is here.
 Qualifications need to be met before applying for aid.

 • Emergency assistance can help with financial assistance and other items.
 Get funds for paying rent, cooling, or utility bills.

-• Clothing and free food may be provided, as well as vouchers to thrift stores.
+• Free clothing (adults and kids) and free food may be provided, as well as vouchers to thrift stores.

 • Catholic Charities also uses coupons, vouchers, and money saving tips.
 Or anyone can find free stuff from online websites.